karen-nalbandian/phalcon-coding-standard/README.md

 A coding standard to check against the [Phalcon coding standards](https://github.com/framgia/coding-standards/blob/master/eng/php/phalcon.md), with slight modifications.

+_Important note:_ Please be careful using this library, as it is for internal usage, and probably will not be maintained

 ## Differences

 The following standards has been modified: